Ultimate guide to cleaning and preventing corrosion in car batteries

 After cleaning the battery terminals, apply a thin layer of petroleum jelly or terminal protection spray to the terminals.
 This creates a barrier that prevents moisture and corrosive substances from reaching the metal surfaces.

-Make sure the battery is installed properly
+Make sure the battery is properly installed

 Tighten the clamp connections